Mental-Noise/Synapse/README.md

 I have made this module to work with my modular synth but it can work with any control voltage source.

+My modular synth already has a +5V bus so I don't need a voltage regulator to convert +12V to +5V in this circuit.
+If you don't have a +5V you will have to add the voltage regulator by yourself.

 This module does not require the Volca Beats to be modded in any way, this module is just using the MIDI in connection of the Volca Beats to transmit informations received from the CV inputs, it is complitely safe to use.

 The Arduino code uses the standard [MIDI library](https://github.com/FortySevenEffects/arduino_midi_library/blob/master/src/MIDI.h), which can be found in the Arduino Library Manager.